-The Office of Off-Campus and Commuter Services provides students with information including maps of New Rochelle, bus schedules, train schedules, and other worksheets and tools to assist them as they transition off campus.
+The Office of Off-Campus and Commuter Services provides students with information including maps of New Rochelle, bus schedules, and other worksheets and tools to assist them as they transition off campus.
 Off-Campus and Commuter Services also has an extensive website with helpful information.

 Programming and Education

 Off-Campus and Commuter Services runs a series of educational programs for current off-campus students to educate them about off-campus services and needs.
 Off-Campus and Commuter Services also provides transitioning information to current residential students looking to move off campus.
 Off-Campus and Commuter Services works to increase the opportunities for commuter and off-campus students to stay connected to campus.

 Off-Campus and Commuter Services assesses the needs of Ionas commuter and off-campus students with focus groups, surveys, and individual anecdotal interviewing.

 Off-Campus and Commuter Services serves as a voice for off-campus students on campus and in the community by attending appropriate meetings and sharing information with students.
 Students are also encouraged to share concerns about current property managers and brainstorm solutions for difficult off-campus situations.

 While Off-Campus and Commuter Services cannot make recommendations or referrals for or against management companies, the office will maintain a record of students concerns for individuals to review when apartment searching.

 The Office of Off-Campus and Commuter Services acts only in an advisory capacity and does not make reservations, appointments, rental commitments or participate in any negotiations with individual landlords.
 Students must, on their own, meet with the landlords, inspect the apartments, check for conformity with local ordinances and make the necessary lease arrangements.